danaivach/jacamo-hypermedia/README.md

 above.
 Referencing the main branch will access the latest developments, but a release tag would typically point to a more stable version.

-## Examples, Development and Testing
+## Examples, Development, and Testing

 This repository includes [examples](examples/) that illustrate how to use the provided artifacts in your JaCaMo application.
 In addition, if you wish to contribute to this library, the examples provide